 I tend to confuse a lot of people when they first get to know me.
 On one hand, I'm a tree-hugging, peace-loving, eco-friendly, animal-loving guy who loves to read, study science and theology, play games, and play/write music.
 But on the other hand, I'm a motorcycle-riding, tattoo-covered, Iraq war veteran who has a passion for working on cars, mechanical and electrical engineering, and fitness and nutrition.

-I go to the beach nearly every day.
+I'm very passionate about the ocean and I go to the beach several times per week.
 My biggest love is freediving, but I also like to surf on rare occasion as well.
-On the weekends, you can usually find me down in one of the coves in Laguna, exploring the reefs and making friends with the marine life.
+On the weekends, you can usually find me down in one of the coves in Laguna, exploring the reefs and making friends with the marine life, be it fish, dolphins, gray whales, or the sea lions in Crescent Bay.